RocketChat/docs-old/contributors/gsoc/google-summer-of-code-2021.md

 ### Community Collaboration Platform: Mobile app

 * **Mentors:**  [@sing.li](https://open.rocket.chat/direct/sing.li) [@murtaza.patrawala](https://open.rocket.chat/direct/murtaza.patrawala)
 * **Description:** This is a chat and networking platform that helps to manage, grow and connect communities through messaging, content and discovery.
 The goal of this platform is to provide an easier way to collaborate over any Github, Gitlab and others repository hosting services.
-The focus here will be to create a cross-platform mobile app for this platform
+The focus here will be to create a cross-platform mobile app for this platform.
 * **Desirable Skills**: Familiarity with React Native, iOS and Android development.

 ### **UiKit Playground**

 * **Mentors:** [@guilherme.gazzo](https://open.rocket.chat/direct/guilherme.gazzo), [@tasso.evangelista](https://open.rocket.chat/direct/tasso.evangelista)
 * **Description:** Develop an application/playground that allows developers to test UiKit Blocks and Interactions.
-Should allow developers to generate code used by Rocket.Chat apps and edit the content to preview the result
+Should allow developers to generate code used by Rocket.Chat apps and edit the content to preview the result.
 * **Desirable Skills:** JavaScript/TypeScript

 ### **Omnichannel: Livechat Widget Accessible Mode**